Arlinda Locklear: Career

 Upon graduation in 1976, Locklear began working as a staff attorney at the Boulder, Colorado, branch of the Native American Rights Fund (NARF).
 In 1982, she became the directing attorney of NARF's Washington office.

 In 1983, Locklear became the first Native American woman to argue a case before the United States Supreme Court.
 In the case of Solem v.
 Barlett, Locklear successfully defended the right of the Sioux people to try their own residents for crimes committed on reservation territory.
 Two years later, Locklear successfully argued the case of Oneida Indian Nation v.
 County of Oneida, leading the Supreme Court to decide that the State of New York had wrongfully taken possession of lands belonging to the Oneida tribe.

 Among her other legal victories, Locklear recounts one of her proudest moments as stemming from a case for the Fort McDowell Yavapai Nation in Arizona, filed during the late 1970s.
 The reservation was dry and arid at the time, with the reservation suffering from lack of water due to legal issues with water rights.
 Locklear and the Fort McDowell Yavapai Nation won their case in 1990, and the land around the reservation has since been "in bloom and cultivated".

 In the late 1980s, Locklear became involved in the Lumbee tribe's battle for federal recognition.
 In 1885, the tribe had been legally acknowledged by the state of North Carolina, but not the United States government.
 Despite receiving a federal acknowledgement in 1956, the Lumbee received none of the benefits or entitlements given to other Native American tribes.
 In 1987, Locklear became the tribe's official legal representative pro bono.
 She testified before Congress multiple times.
 In 1995, she came close to victory when the House of Representatives passed a bill for the formal recognition of the Lumbee, but the bill was ultimately stalled by the Senate.
 Locklear continued legally representing her tribe until March 2010, when she was replaced as lobbyist for the Lumbee by gaming company Lewin International, which had recently signed a business contract with the tribe.
+She has since renewed her role with the tribe.

 After 1988, Locklear worked for the law firm Patton Boggs, LLC, in Washington D.C., while also establishing her own private practice.